alansdockerfiles/ftp-sftp-bridge-dockerfile/README.md

 $sshfs ... mymount
 ```

-then conect to your server as root
+then ftp to your server as root